Eye on Iran and Syria, Israel hardens missile shield

 “The accuracy and the reach will be greater,” the official said of Arrow, which has been operational since 2000 and is designed to blow up incoming missiles at altitudes high enough for non-conventional warheads to disintegrate safely.

-“It is part of the technological race in the region,” the official, who declined to be named, told Reuters.
+“It is part of the technological race in the region,” added the official, who declined to be named given the sensitivity of the issue.

-Long jittery about Iran’s disputed nuclear program, the Israelis have more recently worried the Syrian insurgency could loosen Damascus’s hold on its chemical weapons and missiles.
+Long jittery about Iran’s disputed nuclear program, Israel has more recently worried the Syrian insurgency could loosen Damascus’s hold on its chemical weapons and Scud missiles.

 Israel has threatened to attack preemptively in both countries, a prospect that could trigger wider war and clash with Washington’s efforts to resolve the crises diplomatically.

-Iran, which denies seeking nuclear weapons, has repeatedly vowed to retaliate against any attack. “(Israel) knows that attacking Iran is an unattainable wish, unless the regime seeks to commit suicide,” Iranian Defense Minister Ahmad Vahidi was quoted as saying by the state news agency IRNA on Sunday.

-The Pentagon and U.S. firm Boeing Co are partners in Arrow, an investment that the Obama administration hopes will help stay Israel’s hand.
+The Pentagon and U.S. firm Boeing Co are partners in Arrow, an investment that the Obama administration hopes will help stay the Israelis’ hand.

-U.S. Secretary of Defense Leon Panetta said last week that Israeli interceptors like Arrow and Iron Dome, which shoots down short-range guerrilla rockets, were “designed to prevent wars”.
+U.S. Secretary of Defense Leon Panetta said last week that Arrow, like a similar Israeli interceptor for short-range guerrilla rockets, Iron Dome, were “designed to prevent wars”.

-Arrow has scored a 80 percent to 90 percent success rate in field tests, system designer Uzi Rubin told Israel’s Army Radio.

-“It’s always undergoing changes and improvements, as well as adaptations to new threats,” Rubin said.

-Tehran also has Islamist guerrilla allies in Lebanon and Gaza who could shell neighboring Israel during any regional conflict.
+Tehran also has Islamist guerrilla allies in Lebanon and Gaza which could shell Israel during any regional conflict.
 Their short-range rocket arsenals have been expanding and improving as well, the senior Israeli defense official said.

 Having helped underwrite Arrow, the Americans were free to draw on its technologies for their own uses, the official said.